drmowinckels/drmowinckels.github.io/content/blog/2024/08-01_positron/index.md

 This extension is great for working with GitHub Actions.
 I like continuous integration with GitHub Actions very much, and this extension makes it easier to see what's going on with your actions.
-It helps with syntax highlighting and autocompletion, which is very convenient.
+It helps with syntax highlighting and auto-completion, which is very convenient.
 Additionally, you can see the status of your actions in the bottom bar, review the logs and failures, and that makes debugging them so much easier!

 #### [GitHub Pull Requests](images/https://open-vsx.org/extension/GitHub/vscode-pull-request-github)

 Another great GitHub integration feature.
 This extension makes it easier to work with pull requests.
-I always seem to bungle working with PR's locally, and this extension just makes the process so much smoother.
+I always seem to bungle working with PR's locally, and this extension just makes the process so much smoother when I need to do code changes to another person's PR.

 ### Command Palette / Keybindings / Keystrokes

 The command palette is a great way to find commands, and you can also assign keystrokes to them.
+We can all agree that it's much easier to use a keystroke than to use the mouse, and a good keystroke setup can really make you very much more efficient.

 Now, why have I combined all these three things together?
 Because, I don't really understand the difference between them and how they are stored.
 And when [looking into it](images/https://github.com/posit-dev/positron/wiki/Keyboard-Shortcuts), I still don't know the difference.
-No matter, no matter, I will still the little changes I've made.
+No matter, no matter, I will still show the little changes I've made.
 That being said, I've only made two changes, and they are both for rendering quarto documents.
 I've made the following changes to the `keybindings.json` file: